 which is fairly close to the values quoted by NASA bearing in mind that the gravitational has been neglected.

 Summary & Closure

 Since the dawn of human space flight in the 1960s, advancements have continued to be made by using improved propellants and rocket motor designs.
 Today, most space missions use a combination of different engines and fuels, which are selected to optimize the thrust capability needed at each mission stage, including the launch and when in space.
 Rocket motors produce extremely high thrusts and operate near their safe limits, albeit relatively for relatively short times.
 However, the reliability of rocket motors is still a concern, especially when they are recovered and reused to save on launch costs.
-In addition, the environmental compatibility of rocket fuels has become a more significant concern in recent years, and the move toward considering alternative propellants such as propane and methane will continue.
+In addition, the environmental compatibility of rocket fuels has become a more significant concern in recent years, and the move toward considering alternative propellants such as methane will continue.

 - Discuss and identify safety hazards associated with liquid, solid, and hybrid rocket propulsion systems.